-All the study area villages are connected with Chakulia through SH-4.
+All villages within the study area are connected with SH 16 (Deoghar Pirapainti Road); the same road further connects with Dumka through NH 147 or Dumka Hansdiha Road.
 For local transportation, use of auto rickshaw is very common in the study area.